tolgee/documentation/blog/2023-06-28-vue-tutorial.md

 app.mount('#app');
 ```

-From the code block above, the `BackendFetch()` is a plugin used to fetch translations while the `DevTools()` is a combination of many plugins(ObserverPlugin, ContextUi and DevBackend) that enables in-context translation.
+From the code block above, the `DevTools()` is a combination of many plugins(ObserverPlugin, ContextUi and DevBackend) that enables in-context translation.

 Finally, wrap your code in `src/app.vue` in `TolgeeProvider` tag like below: